pyeventsourcing/esdbclient/README.md

 ### Reconnect

 The `reconnect()` method can be used to manually reconnect the client to a suitable EventStoreDB node.
-This method uses the same routine, for discovering the cluster nodes and connecting to a suitable node according to the node preference specified in the connection string, that is used when the client is instantiated.
-This method is thread-safe, and it is "conservative" in that only one reconnection will occur.
+This method uses the same routine for reading the cluster node states and then connecting to a suitable node according to the client's node preference that is used when the client is constructed.
+This method is thread-safe, and it is "conservative" in that, when it is called by several threads at the same time, only one reconnection will occur.
 Concurrent attempts to reconnect will block until the client has reconnected successfully, and then they will all return normally.

 ```python
 client.reconnect()